philosophydan/philosophydan.github.io/anscombe.md

 ## Schedule

+_Note the major change of April 25th.
+There will now be no talks on Sunday and we start at 10,00 on Saturday._

 **Friday April 26th**

-&nbsp;&nbsp;&nbsp;&nbsp;10,30-12,00: Susanna Schellenberg, "In Defense of de hinc Content"
+&nbsp;&nbsp;&nbsp;&nbsp;10,30-12,00: Susanna Schellenberg, "The First Person Perspective and de hinc Content"
 &nbsp;&nbsp;&nbsp;&nbsp;12,00-2,00: Lunch and Reception at the Archive
 &nbsp;&nbsp;&nbsp;&nbsp;2,00-3,30: Rachael Wiseman, "Linguistic Idealism, Rule-Following & Human Essence"
 &nbsp;&nbsp;&nbsp;&nbsp;3,30-4,00: Coffee break